alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-law-enforcement-and-goods.markdown

 ---
 layout: guidance
-title: Get a licence to export law enforcement and torture goods
+title: Get a licence to export goods that could be used for restraint, repression or inhumane treatment
 summary: You must have a licence to export goods that could be used to cause cruel, inhumane or degrading treatment to people.
 permalink: /guidance/get-a-licence-to-export-law-enforcement-and-torture-goods.html
 topic: